warmachine028/memories/.github/PULL_REQUEST_TEMPLATE.md

 ## Screenshots 📷

-Here are the pictures of changes that i have made 🔽
+Here are the pictures of changes that I have made 🔽

 <attach screenshots here>